 The School-Based Health Care Services (SBHS) program reimburses school districts for Medicaid covered health care services provided to Medicaid eligible children in Special Education.
 These services must be included in the student's current Individualized Education Program (IEP) or Individualized Family Service Plan (IFSP) and be provided by a licensed health care provider.

-Each October, participating school districts must complete and submit a current Provider Update Form (PUF) with copies of each health care professional’s current license.
-For newly hired providers, a copy of their National Provider Identifier (NPI) is also required.
+Each October, participating school districts must complete and submit a current Provider Update Form (PUF) with copies of each health care professional's current license, certification, degree or transcripts, and NPI number.
 Complete and return the PUF by mail, email or fax to (360) 725-1152.
 The form is located below under Resources.

 Note: This is a district responsibility.
 Do not submit expired credentials as it will result in claims denial for that provider.

 Covered Medicaid services provided to Medicaid eligible Special Education students can be billed to the HCA when a school district contracts with HCA.
 Reimbursements are based on fee-for-service established rates, and are facilitated via an Intergovernmental Transfer (IGT) process.

 Note: HCA has no affiliation with billing consultants.
 If a school district contracts with a billing consultant to assist in submitting Medicaid claims to HCA, the relationship between the district and its billing consultant is separate from its contractual relationship with HCA.

 New Contractors: Complete and return the Contractor Intake Form by email or fax to (360) 725-1152.
 Disregard check-off list EXCEPT the requirement for your district's W-9.
 In addition, please email email@example.com the following: